Sarah Baartman District Municipality: Geography

 Entering Sarah Baartman District from Chris Hani District on the R61 between Cradock and Graaff-Reinet on an unusually snowy winters day in 2012.

 The Sarah Baartman district covers an area of 58243 km2 in the southwestern part of the Eastern Cape province.
 It extends to the Great Fish River in the east and the Sneeuberge in the north.
 The metropolitan area around Gqeberha is excluded from the district, being in the Nelson Mandela Bay Metropolitan Municipality.

 The southwestern part of the district (west of Gqeberha) is marked by several ranges of mountains that run parallel to the sea, including the Baviaanskloof mountains, the Kouga mountains and the Tsitsikamma mountains.
 In the southeastern part (east of Port Elizabeth) is the Albany region around the city of Grahamstown.
 The northern interior of the district is the southeastern end of the Karoo.

 To the west the district borders on the Garden Route and Central Karoo districts of the Western Cape; to the north it borders on the Pixley ka Seme district of the Northern Cape; and to the east it borders on the Chris Hani and Amathole districts of the Eastern Cape.

-Sarah Baartman district is divided into nine local municipalities, as below:
+Sarah Baartman district is divided into seven local municipalities, as below: